Con-of-the-North/wordpress-content/_pages/event-submission.md

 <ul>
  	<li style="font-weight: 400;"><span style="font-weight: 400;">All registration and event submission is done through the </span><a href="https://registration.conofthenorth.org/"><span style="font-weight: 400;">Online Registration Site</span></a><span style="font-weight: 400;">.</span></li>
  	<li style="font-weight: 400;"><span style="font-weight: 400;">If you have a Sponsoring Organization, fill out the </span><a href="http://conofthenorth.com/eventsponsorform.php"><span style="font-weight: 400;">Online Sponsor Info Form</span></a><span style="font-weight: 400;">.</span></li>
- 	<li style="font-weight: 400;"><span style="font-weight: 400;">Feel good knowing you didn’t have to mail in your events!</span></li>
+ 	<li style="font-weight: 400;"></li>
 </ul>
 <h3><span style="font-weight: 400;">Pickup Events/Open Gaming</span></h3>
 <span style="font-weight: 400;">Even if the deadline has passed, you can always run an event or play a game onsite!
 To run a pickup event, stop by the convention registration desk and ask for a table in the desired timeslot.
-We have a whiteboard where you can write information about your event.</span>
+We have a whiteboard where you can write information about your event, and we are happy to give non-scheduled games whatever space we can.</span>